|

 others and heal divisions.
 Without a clear formation story, a candidate

 is just a hodgepodge of positions and logos.
+Democrats this year are looking for a

 formation story that proves commitment.
 This is a party that is moving